(Inside: This golden Harry Potter dessert is so amazing, my Niffler has taken to stealing bites of this Vegan Butterbeer Fudge instead of gold.)

 Don’t worry–I’m pretty sure they’re eating it all before it goes into the washing machine.

 Now, I did notice that this recipe for Vegan Butterbeer Fudge is kind of addictive.

 So, be aware, you are starting yourself down a road of snack-attacks and cravings.

 But, like with any fudge recipe, you just keep eating until it’s gone, then the mean-ole-fudge can’t tease you with it’s presence anymore.

 Until you make it again, that is.

-Also, you’re going to need vegan white chocolate chips for this, and I have found that I really love these vegan white chocolate bars because they’re, well, delicious, but also act like real chocolate–while the other vegan white chocolate chips are kind of dry and don’t melt as quickly…I don’t know.
+Also, you’re going to need vegan white chocolate chips for this, and I have found that I really love these vegan white chocolate bars (paid link) because they’re, well, delicious, but also act like real chocolate–while the other vegan white chocolate chips are kind of dry and don’t melt as quickly…I don’t know.

 I’ve used both, but the bars are what I went with for the Vegan Butterbeer Fudge I made, so you should totally pin this, so you have it when your white chocolate comes in…whatever.

 - ½ cup coconut cream so, chill a can of coconut milk overnight, then scoop the thick stuff out--drain the water away